AhmadEleiwa/POS-System/README.md

 The system are connected with backend that i build **Without the backend the system fail or even you cant use its own features**.
 Now lets installing and setup the backed to use the API's.
 Through this Link
 **[POS-BACKEND](https://github.com/AhmadEleiwa/POS-Backend)**.
 The backend also built in node environment with express api.
 To install the backend you should follow the same steps witch we discover before.

+> **NOTE:** The system database is MongoDB and the uri of the database connection is hidden in .env file.
+To Setup mongodb configuration correctly you have add .env file with line below
 #### Backend Installation
 ```bash
 npm i